Open Gardens

 The Street, Arlington, BN26 6RX

-Medium-size garden with far-reaching views to the Downs and the Long Man of Wilmington, with two cherry trees, a variety of Camellias and Azaleas, along with many spring bulbs and a herbaceous border.
+Medium-size garden with far reaching views to the Downs and the Long Man of Wilmington, with two cherry trees and a variety of Camellias and Azaleas.
+Along with many spring bulbs there is a herbaceous border and large fish pond.

 Refreshments Yes